 The Bank's interest rate risk mainly comprises repricing risk and basis risk arising from mismatch of term structure and pricing basis of assets and liabilities.
 The Bank uses multiple tools such as repricing gap analysis, sensitivity analysis, scenario analysis and stress testing, etc. to monitor the interest rate risk on regular basis.

-The Bank's foreign exchange exposure mainly comprises exposures from customers driven portfolios and the risk is managed by entering into back-to-back transactions with other banks and non-bank financial institutions.
+The Bank's foreign exchange exposure mainly comprises exposures from customers driven portfolios and the subordinated loan, and manages this risk by entering into offsetting transactions with other banks and non-bank financial institutions.

 10.0 Market Risk (continued)